Site menu

 Grimsby to Walpole - National Grid Upgrade

 This project is at an early stage in the planning process.
 Most of the proposed development pylon work (400 kV lines) will lie outside Norfolk, however, it is understood that there will be a need for a new Electricity Substation in the Walpole area.
 The project underwent its non-statutory consultation on 18 January 2024 for an 8-week period.
-The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) is expected Summer 2025.
+The formal statutory consultation (Preliminary Environmental Information Report, under Section 42 of the Planning Act) went live 11 June and closed 6 August.
+The County Council have responded to the consultation, you can read the response below.

 For more information about the Grimsby to Walpole project, visit the National Grid website.